What is risk management and how do you minimize risk?

 Avoid risks by anticipating them!

 Management and mitigation of risks is job #1.
 Avoiding, denying, and hoping they will just go away almost never works.
 Think through the risks and plan before they occur.
+Managing risks before they appear will always pay off!
+A risk management plan will be your best asset.

 Learn from the past